Rabeya Akter

 Hello, I am Rabeya Akter.

-I am currently working as a Research Assistant under the supervision of Dr. Sejuti Rahman, focusing on developing a personalized human-robot interaction system driven by human emotion.
-I am also pursuing my M.Sc. in the Department of Robotics and Mechatronics Engineering, University of Dhaka.
+I am currently pursuing M.Sc. in the Department of Robotics and Mechatronics Engineering, University of Dhaka.

 I hold a B.Sc. in Robotics and Mechatronics Engineering from the University of Dhaka.
 During my undergraduate studies, I worked as a research assistant with Dr. Sejuti Rahman, where I developed a continuous sign language translation system that achieved competitive performance.